 National Teacher Appreciation Week

 Great teachers make great public schools.
-On National Teacher Day, Tues., May 7, 2024, thousands of communities take time to honor their local educators and acknowledge the crucial role teachers play in making sure every student receives a quality education.
+On National Teacher Day, Tuesday, May 6, 2025, we pause to acknowledge the crucial role teachers play in making sure every student receives a quality education.

 #ThankATeacher